hexwhiz/hexwhiz/README.md

 A Rookie Web Developer💻, Open Source Contributer⚔️ and A Space Nerd🚀!
 </h2>

 I don't speak a lot but I'm not an introvert as I like learning new things and meeting new people.
 Space🔭 is my love and learning about the mysteries of our universe is fascinating✨.
 Now if you ask "Why programming then?", well I need money💸 to keep my ambition alive😜.
 But I enjoy it too.
-Other things I like are maths➕,physics⚛️,music🎧,anime😺,football⚽,video games🎮 and a few more.
+Other things I like are maths➕,physics⚛️,music🎧,football⚽,video games🎮 and a few more.
 To know more about me you can explore my Github profile.
 Have a nice day!!

 ## 🤝Connect with me: